Mayhem (Lady Gaga album): Commercial performance

 In the United Kingdom, Mayhem debuted at number one on the UK Albums Chart with 55,577 album-equivalent units, 36,159 of which were physical copies, becoming Gaga's sixth album to reach the top of the chart.
 According to Music Week, the album outsold the rest of the top five combined, while delivering her highest first week sales in the UK since 2013, when Artpop debuted at number one with consumption of 65,608 units.
 In its second week on the chart, the album fell three places to number four, selling an additional 12,800 copies.
 On April 25, the album was certified gold by the British Phonographic Industry (BPI) after surpassing 100,000 units sold.
 In Germany, the album debuted at number one on the German Albums Chart, becoming her third chart-topper in the country and first in 14 years since Born This Way (2011).
 In Spain, the album debuted at number one on the Top 100 Álbumes chart by Promusicae, becoming the singer's first album to reach the top of the ranking.
 In Austria, Belgium (both in Flanders and Wallonia), Croatia, Scotland, Slovakia, Hungary, Ireland, Italy, Poland, Portugal, the Czech Republic, and Switzerland, the album debuted at number one on their respective official charts, while in France and the Netherlands, it reached the second position.
 Within the Nordic countries, Mayhem debuted at number one in Finland and Norway, while it peaked at number two in Sweden, number three in Denmark and number six in Iceland.
 In the Baltic states, the album debuted at number three in Lithuania.

 In Japan, the album debuted at number fourteen on the Oricon Albums Chart during the week of March 17, 2025.
-On the Billboard Japan Hot Albums chart, the album debuted at number 81 during the week of March 12, 2025, with three days of tracking due to its release on March 7, and rose to number 43 in its second week.
+On the Billboard Japan Hot Albums chart, the album debuted at number 81 during the week of March 12, 2025, with three days of tracking due to its release on March 7; it later peaked at number 7 in February 4, 2026.
 In Australia, the album debuted at number one on the Australian Albums Chart, becoming her fifth chart-topper in the country and her thirteenth album to reach the top 50.
 It also reached number one in New Zealand, where it became her fifth album to top the Official Top 40 Albums chart.

+Accolades

+Mayhem received multiple award recognitions throughout 2025 and 2026.
+At the 68th Annual Grammy Awards, it was nominated for Album of the Year and won Best Pop Vocal Album, marking Gaga's fifth nomination in both categories.
+It also received a nomination for Best Album at the 2025 MTV Video Music Awards, won Album of the Year at the Las Culturistas Culture Awards, and was nominated for Best International Album at the Los 40 Music Awards.